Upspin Access Control

 private directory.

-Then the family would know about the existence of the private
+Then the family would know about the existence of the `private` directory but

 Here is what the tree for that example would look like: